hazelcast/hazelcast-code-samples/hazelcast-integration/springboot-eureka-partition-groups/README.md

 So we provide the configuration for two maps.

-The __safe__ map has backups, so it reasonably insulated from JVM failure.
+The "__safe__" map has backups, so it reasonably insulated from JVM failure.

-The __unsafe__ map has no backups, so is not insulated from JVM failure.
+The "__unsafe__" map has no backups, so is not insulated from JVM failure.

 #### The code : `common` => `MyEurekaDiscoveryService.java`